 The Lower Elementary Program combines children of multiple ages in each classroom.
 Educating children of different ages together provides a unique environment for character development, as older children experience leadership opportunities, and younger students learn by observation and imitation.
 Instead of separating learning into specific subjects, students and teachers work together in an organic and exciting developmental process that encompasses all subjects: language, mathematics, history, science, geography, music, drama, art, creative movement and physical education.
-Technology is leveraged to make learning more fun, and some lessons are completed on current MacBook computers.
 Continued joy in learning, self-discipline and respect are emphasized, along with volunteerism.

 Upper Elementary (9–12 Years)